Leon Johnson (running back)

 William Leon Johnson (born July 13, 1974) is an American former professional football player who was a running back in the National Football League (NFL).
 He played seven seasons in the NFL for the New York Jets, the Chicago Bears, and the San Diego Chargers.

 Early life

-Johnson played quarterback at Freedom High School in Morganton, North Carolina.
-While at Freedom High Johnson also starred at track, winning the state championship in the long jump in his senior year, and played both basketball and baseball.
-He was moved to tailback at the University of North Carolina.
+Johnson played quarterback on the football team at Freedom High School in Morganton, North Carolina.
+He also starred in track and field, winning the NCHSAA 4A state championship twice in the long jump, and played both basketball and baseball.
+Johnson moved to tailback at the University of North Carolina.

 College career

 He played under Mack Brown in college at University of North Carolina.
 Johnson finished his college career with 3,693 rushing yards and 43 TD and added 1,288 yards receiving with 4 TD.
 He also scored two punt return TD's and a kick return TD.